stasaki/TabPFN_pipeline/README.md

 ## Prediction Outputs

-The framework now automatically saves predictions during model training:
+The framework automatically saves predictions during model training:

 - **Training and Test Sets**: Saves predictions for both training and test sets with true values for comparison
 - **Full Dataset Models**: Tracks predictions from models trained on the complete dataset